zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 ## Create an image gallery
 An image gallery is the primary resource used for enabling image sharing.

-Gallery names can be made up of uppercase or lowercase letters, digits, dots, and periods.
+Allowed characters for gallery names are uppercase or lowercase letters, digits, dots, and periods.
 The gallery name can't contain dashes.
 Gallery names must be unique within your subscription.

 Create an image gallery using [az sig create](/cli/azure/sig#az-sig-create).